What is Roskilde?

 Route Groups

-Split the sheet by real Roskilde shape: full week, day pair, exact day, camp crew, resale watch or transfer task.
+Split the sheet by real Roskilde shape: Smart Ticket, full week, day pair, exact day, camp crew, resale watch or transfer task.

 3. 3